 The 8-D problem solving methodology covers three key stages of correction and corrective action.This course empowers participants to -

-Organizations need to empower a Champion/Sponsor, Facilitator(s) and team members in the 8-D problem solving methodology in line with the requirements of AS13000 and the soon-to-be-published IAQG 9136 standard.
+Organizations need to empower a Champion/Sponsor, Facilitator(s) and team members in the 8-D problem solving methodology in line with the requirements of the AS13000 standard.

 Organizations offering 8-D problem solving embedded in their QMS will have a distinct competitive advantage.

-TEC's 2-day course will empower all of the organization’s cross-functional team members to undertake value-adding 8-D problem solving and communicate progress to the customer concerned using the 8-D Problem Solving Form of AS13000.
+TEC's 2-day AESQ approved course will empower and qualify all of the organization’s cross-functional team members to undertake value-adding 8-D problem solving and communicate progress to the customer concerned using the 8-D Problem Solving Form of AS13000.

 The individuals attending will learn how to use a set of powerful quality tools for both data collection and analysis.In addition they will be able to plan and facilitate 8-D problem solving exercises.